BCCC Advisory Board

 Michael McSweeney

-Michael McSweeney is the Senior Public Policy Advisor for the San Diego Building Industry Association and a 30 year licensed general contractor in the State of California.
+Michael McSweeney is the Career Technical Education Coordinator for the California Homebuilding Foundation and a 30 year licensed general contractor in the State of California.

 From 2013 through 2016, Mr. McSweeney served on the Board of Directors for the Southern California Housing Collaborative (SCHC).
 As Chairman, he helped continue the Board’s mission of locating housing opportunities for people with developmental disabilities.
 In 2015, Mr. McSweeney received a Ruby Award from the San Diego Housing Federation for his work on Independence Point, the first affordable housing community built in San Diego County with housing set aside forresidents with developmental disabilities.